MortenChristiansen/TypeBridge/README.md

 - [x] `_a = b.Map(); // Member assignment`
 - [x] `var v = new B { CValue = a.Map() }; // Object initializers`
 - [ ] Handle destination types without a public default constructor
-- [ ] Recursively map complex types (this will change the behavior of mapping a type to its own type to be a deep copy)
+- [ ] Recursively map complex types (simple pass-through if they are the same type?)
 - [ ] Map collections
 - [ ] Map properties that can implicitly be converted or is otherwise directly assignable without having the same type
-- [ ] Support mapping from a type with more fields than the recipient
+- [x] Support mapping from a type with more fields than the recipient
 - [ ] Handle non-writable properties in the destination and non-readable properties in the source
 - [ ] Verify that different mappings will not clash or cause ambiguities
 - [ ] Extending the source type with other types, merging the properties into the resulting output